ArctosDB/arctos/.github/ISSUE_TEMPLATE/code-table-request.md

 _if numerical values should be accompanied by units, provide a link to the appropriate units table._

+#### Part preservation attribute affect on "tissueness"
+_if a new part preservation is requested, please add the affect it would have on "tissueness": No Influence, Allows, or Denies_

 ### Priority
 _Please describe the urgency and/or choose a priority-label to the right.
 You should expect a response within two working days, and may utilize [Arctos Contacts](https://arctosdb.org/contacts/) if you feel response is lacking._